Site icon Our Breathing Planet

 Onyx River Location, Monitoring, and Importance

-The remarkable Onyx River, despite its high degree of variability, in fact serves as one of the most interesting features in its area.
+The remarkable Onyx River, despite its extreme degree of variability, in fact serves as one of the most interesting features existing anywhere within its area.
 As difficult as it may be to imagine, this true marvel of Nature appears in what may rightfully be considered the least likely location.

-That’s because it formed on the continent of Antarctica.
-Not surprisingly, the wonder of Nature also constitutes a region of ongoing scientific interest.
+That’s because this wondrous flow formed on the continent of Antarctica.
+Not surprisingly, the marvel of Nature also constitutes a region of great, ongoing scientific interest.
 Due to this fact, the river serves as one of the many sites presently experiencing scientific investigation.

 This camp, however, has since been removed.
-A small research shelter still exists at Lake Vanda at its eastern end, though.
+For the moment, at least, a small research shelter still exists at Lake Vanda at its eastern end, though.
 Nearby currently sits the Comprehensive Test Ban Treaty seismic station at Bull Pass.
 Other scientific sites may be added in the future.

-The importance of this highly unique flow should not be underestimated by anyone, professional researcher or otherwise.
-That holds true due to the fact that the unique brine flow of the Onyx River has an important ecological impact on the surrounding area.
+The importance of this highly unique flow should not be underestimated by anyone, be they a professional researcher or otherwise.
+That statement holds true due to the fact that the unique brine flow of the Onyx River has an important ecological impact on the surrounding area.

-In addition to the microscopic life in its waters, a few other small species also exist in it.
+In addition to the microscopic life in its waters, a few other small species also manamge to exist inside it.
 These include several nematodes.
 Gulls also sometimes make an appearance.
-Many countries therefore believe that monitoring the site remains of great importance.
+Many countries therefore believe that monitoring the site continues to remain of great importance.

 Features Sharing Its Region